rkalis/truffle-plugin-verify/README.md

 truffle run verify SimpleStorage --network rinkeby
 ```

 This can take some time, and will eventually either return `Pass - Verified` or `Fail - Unable to verify` for each contract.
 Since the information we get from the Etherscan API is quite limited, it is currently impossible to retrieve any more information on verification failure.
 There should be no reason though why the verification should fail if the usage is followed correctly.

 If you do receive a `Fail - Unable to verify` and you are sure that you followed the instructions correctly, please [open an issue](/issues/new) and I will look into it.
+Optionally, a `--debug` flag can also be passed into the CLI to output additional debug messages.
+It is helpful if you run this once before opening an issue and providing the output in your bug report.

 ### Address override (Optional)
 You can optionally provide an explicit address of the contract(s) that you wish to verify.
 This may be useful when you have deployed multiple instances of the same contract.
 The address is appended with `@<address>` as follows: